hareemdev02/plot_test/README.md

 To start your Phoenix server:

-  * Install `mix setup` to install and setup dependencies
   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`